ZupIT/ritchie-docs/content/en/Formulas/Configure inputs.md

 ---

-## What is the config.json file?
+## **What is the config.json file?**

 The **config.json** file contains the formula's input parameters.
-It allows the CLI to know what datas to ask the user when he runs the command in the terminal in order to process the formula correctly.
+It allows the CLI to know what data to ask the user when he runs the command in the terminal to process the formula correctly.

 These input parameters are made up of the following fields:

-- [**dockerImageBuilder**] - A docker image builder (according to the programming language chose at the formula creation).
+- **dockerImageBuilder**: A docker image builder (according to the programming language chose at the formula creation).
-- [**dockerVolumes**] - List of local volumes you want to mount in the docker run container.
+- **dockerVolumes**: List of local volumes you want to mount in the docker run container.
-- [**inputs**] - The formula inputs parameters list.
+- **inputs**: The formula inputs parameters list.
-- [**requireLatestVersion**] - A boolean, indicating the need (or not) of the formula to run in the last available version of a repository.
+- **requireLatestVersion**: A boolean, indicating the need (or not) of the formula to run in the last available version of a repository.

 ```text
 {